 With competition literally popping up on every corner, how do you set your wash apart, not just for now but for the long term?
 It is possible, and you don’t have to look very hard to find inspiration.
-In fact, since this has been on my mind, I’ve seen countless examples, both in and out of the car wash industry.
-Here are some that have stood out to me.
+Let’s look at some examples, both in and out of the car wash industry.

 Slight Changes Make a Big Difference

-I remember being on an install for NoPileups’ first beta site.
-The wash had a unique way of selling gift cards during the holidays.
+Let’s see how this can apply to a car wash.
+One of NoPileups’ first beta sites had a unique way of selling gift cards during the holidays.
 Instead of just providing a cardholder, they sold the cards in little jewelry boxes.
 It was a great way to make recipients feel like they were getting something really special.